PFC is a member association of Canadian

 Negotiating Donor Agreements with Universities: A Toolkit for Canadian Foundations, October 2014

 Education is the single largest area of funding interest for Canadian foundations, and many funders provide their education grants to universities.
 This 55-page toolkit is intended to support foundation boards and staff who are considering or in the process of negotiating a donor agreement with a university.
-The purpose of this toolkit is to give grantmakers a practical understanding of the key components of a donor agreement with a post-secondary educational institution and to provide some specific examples and models of donor agreements shared by PFC members.

 What’s Happening at PFC